30-Day Low FODMAP Diet Plan | Best Low FODMAP Foods List

 6. Facilitation of Food Reintroduction

-The low FODMAP meal plan provides a structured approach to reintroducing FODMAP-containing foods, allowing individuals to identify specific triggers and establish long-term dietary management strategies.
+- A low FODMAP diet provides a structured approach to reintroducing FODMAP-containing foods, allowing individuals to identify specific triggers and establish long-term dietary management strategies.

 Now that we have a better understanding of the benefits of a low FODMAP diet, let’s dive into creating a 30-day low FODMAP meal plan that is both delicious and gut-friendly.